silenceliang/daan-server/README.md

 # Africa Impatiens

 We trained an iamge recognition model specified in blossom at Daan Forest Park in Taiwan.
 There are a large bunch of plants that are too various to be involved in the consideration.
 As a result, instead, we are going to handle well about 85 of species being the majority.
-After deploying by the following snippet on Usage section, you just need to use inference API to interact with our model and will get optimal result quickly.
+After deploying by the following snippet on Usage section, you just need to use inference API to interact with our model and receive top-5 candidates afterward.

 # Prerequisites
 - Python 3.8.3